hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: test-policies
 # Testing Policies in HCP Terraform

-- After successfully testing a policy with the CLI, you might also want to test it against actual Terraform code on a TFC or TFE server.
+- After successfully testing a policy with the CLI, you might also want to test it against actual Terraform code on a HCP Terraform or TFE server.
 - When doing this, we suggest you follow these recommendations:
   - Put each new policy in a policy set that does not contain any other policies.
   - Assign the workspaces you will be using to test your policy to that policy set.